ORNL/OpenARC/README.md

         if iris_all, submit a IRIS task to all devices but only the first available device executes the task.
 			Choose this option to enable IRIS's automatic workload partitioning capability, which automatically splits an IRIS task to multiple, independent sub-tasks if the original task consists of affine access patterns only.
+- Environment variable, `OPENARCRT_IRIS_DMEM`, is used to decide whether to use IRIS DMEM or not when targeting IRIS devices. if 0, use IRIS MEM objects instead of DMEM objects.

+        if 1, use IRIS DMEM objects (default).

 - Environment variable, `OPENARCRT_USE_BRISBANE`, is used to use the deprecated Brisbane runtime, instead of the new IRIS runtime.